It can be frustrating trying to pick the right paint brand, can't it? What are the differences?

 What colours are available from Little Greene Paint?

-One common untrue objection I hear is that designer paints have limited colour choices.
+One common untrue objection is that designer paints have limited colour choices.
 Although it’s not widely known, a visit to a Little Greene stockist, such as my favourite interiors showroom in Nottingham, William Robinson interiors, you’d find Little Greene’s extensive colour collection of around 2000 premixed colours to choose from.

 What are the most popular Little Greene paint colours?